marius-lazar/adjust/README.md

 ● Known limitations / bugs

 No bugs found.

+● Testing

+watch -n 1 random10.sh

-All subsequent runs of the script returned different results.
+All runs of the script returned different results.